phowell212/The_Cistern/README.md

 # The Cistern

-A thrilling action-adventure game built with Python and the Arcade library.
-Navigate through mysterious levels, battle ghosts, and uncover the secrets hidden within **The Cistern**.
+A simple point chaicng game built with Python and the Arcade library.
+Navigate through 2 mysterious levels, battle ghosts, and uncover the secrets hidden within **The Cistern**.

 ![Game Screenshot](assets/screenshots/game_screenshot.png)